 This historical role playing game lets the students come to their own conclusions about the end of the First World War, while showing how contradicting hopes and expectations contributed to the formulation of this controversial document.

 The exhibition, comprised of 6 panels, traces the birth of military nursing.
-It presents the journey of several military nurses during the First World War and the continued contributions of the nursing profession to society at large.
+It presents the journey of several military nurses during the First World War and the continued contributions of the nursing profession.